-Dr Donnelly has a degree in Microbiology from Trinity College Dublin, Ireland and a PhD in Virology from the same university.
-Her early postdoctoral work at the National University of Ireland Maynooth, focused primarily on the neuro-immunological response to vaccination.
-During this time, she developed and published the details of a murine model, which reported a definitive link between administration of whole cell vaccines and the induction of seizure behaviour.
+I qualified with a degree in Microbiology from Trinity College Dublin, Ireland and a PhD in Virology from the same university.
+My early postdoctoral work at the National University of Ireland Maynooth, focused primarily on the neuro-immunological response to vaccination.
+During this time, I developed and published the details of a murine model, which reported a definitive link between administration of whole cell vaccines and the induction of seizure behaviour.

-In 2001, she moved to Dublin City University, Ireland to work with Prof Dalton on the isolation and characterization of immune modulating proteins secreted by helminth parasites.
+In 2001, I moved to Dublin City University, Ireland to work on the isolation and characterization of immune modulating proteins secreted by helminth parasites, with the aim of identifying putative vaccine candidates for the prevention of ruminant worm infection.
 Research here led to the discovery of a protein secreted by helminth parasites that modulates cells of the innate immune system, specifically, activating macrophages towards an alternative phenotype which has downstream effects on the host T cell response.
 This was the first paper to describe the alternative activation of macrophages by an individual parasite-secreted protein independently of IL-4 and IL-13 signalling.

-In 2004, Dr Donnelly moved to UTS and since then has continued to investigate host-parasite interactions.
-This research has two streams: understanding the mechanisms by which helminth parasites successfully manipulate their host’s immune system; and using this knowledge to develop novel therapeutics for the treatment of autoimmune disease.
+In 2004, I moved to UTS and since then have continued to investigate host-parasite interactions.
+This research has two streams: understanding the mechanisms by which helminth parasites successfully manipulate their host’s immune system with a view to developing novel anti-helminthic treatment strategies; and using this knowledge to develop novel therapeutics for the treatment of autoimmune disease.

 - Member of Australian Society of Parasitology

 - Member of the ARC/NHMRC Research Network for Parasitology

 - Member of the Australasian Society for Immunology

 - Therapeutic potential of novel immunomodulators secreted by pathogens

 - Role of macrophages in the regulation of immune responses